USCGC Lawrence Lawson: Namesake

+The vessel is named in honor of Lawrence O. Lawson, who served as the United States Lifesaving Service's stationkeeper in Evanston, Illinois on the shore of Lake Michigan.
+With the exception of Lawson, the lifesaving station was staffed entirely by students at Northwestern University.
+Among the many rescues launched from the station, Lawson was most acclaimed for leading a six-man surfboat crew through a blizzard on the night of November 28, 1889 to rescue the crew of the shipwrecked steamer Calumet.
+The eighteen crewmen aboard Calumet were brought safely ashore in three trips through heavy surf.
+Lawson and each of his crew of students were awarded the Gold Lifesaving Medal.

 In 2010, Master Chief Petty Officer of the Coast Guard Charles "Skip" W. Bowen, the U.S. Coast Guard's senior enlisted person at the time, lobbied for the new Sentinel-class cutters to be named after enlisted Coast Guardsmen, or personnel from its precursor services, who had distinguished themselves by their heroism.

-The vessel is named in honor of Lawrence O. Lawson, who served as the United States Lifesaving Service's stationkeeper, in Evanston, Illinois, and who led the crew of his oar-powered surfboat into icy, stormy waters in the widely celebrated rescue of the entire crew of the steamship Calumet.